-For students at Wilderness Leadership & Learning, the natural and cultural worlds of Greater Washington are their classrooms.
-On Saturdays, school holidays, and during summer break, WILL brings together youth from underserved DC neighborhoods to learn and to explore: day trips on the Anacostia and Potomac Rivers; a ropes course challenge; a scavenger hunt on the National Mall (including the National Gallery); a seven-day backpacking journey on the Appalachian trail; a forum on college admissions; workshops on inclusion and diversity, financial literacy, healthy eating – all these (and more) are designed to develop their inherent strengths, their decision-making, leadership, goal setting, and life skills.
-Service learning is an integral part of the WILL experience and all WILL youth learn and appreciate the importance of giving back.
-Last year, 36 WILL students made the 335-hour commitment to explore and grow.
-To date, 100% of those who completed the program have graduated from high school or are on track to do so.
-You can catalyze their next venture and keep them on track to succeed.
+For students in WILL, the natural and cultural worlds of Greater Washington are their holistic, transformative, positive youth development classrooms.
+On Saturdays, school holidays, and summer breaks, youth from underserved DC neighborhoods learn and explore: day trips on the Anacostia and Potomac Rivers; a scavenger hunt on the National Mall; a seven-day backpacking journey on the Appalachian trail; a forum on college admissions; workshops on inclusion and diversity, financial literacy, resume writing and interview skills – all are designed to develop their inherent strengths, decision-making, leadership, goal-setting, and life skills.
+Service-learning projects teach the critical importance of giving back.
+Annually, some 40 students make the full, 335-hour commitment to explore and grow.
+The results?
+100% of those who complete the program have graduated from high school or are on track to do so.
+That's transformation.

 Headquarters: DC-Ward 1